ottow4llentin/Rasphub/README.md

 Latest software for each:

-for Rasphub PCO+PBS : Rasphub PCO+PBS Typewriter v.1.3
+for Rasphub PCO+PBS : Typewriter v.1.3

-for Rasphub PCO : Rasphub PCO Scripter v.1.1
+for Rasphub PCO : Scripter v.1.1

 Not available for purchase;
 Will be available in: 6 days